RaniGiterman/rg/README.md

 <br>
 rg inspires to be yet another language you can add to your arsenal of skills and programming languages, then forget about it and move on in life.
 <br>
-rg's interpreter is written in Javascript, making it one of the slowest languages on earth.
+rg's interpreter is written in Javascript, making it one of the slowest languages of all time.

 <h1>
 💎 Installation 💎